SuNeRF-CME: Physics-Informed Neural Radiance Fields for Tomographic Reconstruction of Coronal Mass Ejections: Discussion

-Our reconstructions demonstrate that the method efficiently integrates available observations, with performance improving as the number of viewpoints increases: from a correlation coefficient (CC) of 0.98 and a mean absolute error (MAE) of 8.3\% for ecliptic-plane configurations to a CC of 0.92 and MAE of 25.8\% in the more realistic three-viewpoint case.
+Our reconstructions demonstrate that the method efficiently integrates available observations, with performance improving as the number of viewpoints increases: from a correlation coefficient (CC) of 0.98 and a mean absolute error (MAE) of 8.3\% for ecliptic-plane configurations to a CC of 0.92 and MAE of 25.8\% in the more realistic three-viewpoint case (Table \ref{table:heliospheric_mapping}).
 The primary errors stem from background solar wind structure, while CME features remain well recovered, though reconstructions in the observer plane (ecliptic) are less reliable than those from out-of-plane views.
-For space-weather applications, the approach shows strong capability in estimating CME parameters, achieving mean errors of $3.39\pm1.94^\circ$ in latitude, $1.76\pm0.79^\circ$ in longitude, $3.01\pm3.45\%$ in shock-front velocity, and $8.10\pm5.50\%$ in total mass with two observers separated by $60^\circ$ longitude.
+For space-weather applications, the approach shows strong potential in estimating CME parameters, achieving mean errors of $3.39\pm1.94^\circ$ in latitude, $1.76\pm0.79^\circ$ in longitude, $3.01\pm3.45\%$ in shock-front velocity, and $8.10\pm5.50\%$ in total mass with two observers separated by $60^\circ$ longitude (Fig. \ref{fig:cme_parameters}).
 As compared to the performance metrics reported in \citet{2023AdSpR..72.5243V}, this corresponds to an improvement of roughly a factor of two to four over GCS fitting results.
-Even far-side configurations recover approximate propagation directions ($|\Delta\phi|<8^\circ$), though with larger uncertainties.
-Most importantly, our method enables full tomographic reconstructions of CMEs, reproducing the three-part structure, deformed shock front, and internal density variations with as few as two viewpoints, while additional observers enhance spatial detail and shock front localization.
-These results highlight the potential of applying the technique to real data, though future work should test broader event sets and incorporate observational realism (e.g., noise, instrumental effects).
+Far-side configurations recover approximate propagation directions ($|\Delta\phi|<8^\circ$), though with larger uncertainties.
+Our method also provides 3D tomographic reconstructions of CMEs, reproducing the three-part structure, deformed shock front, and internal density variations from as few as two viewpoints, while additional observers enhance spatial detail and shock front localization.
+Using both polarized and total brightness observations yields the most accurate reconstructions, whereas two viewpoints with total brightness alone are insufficient for reliable results.
+The comparison across noise levels offers an initial assessment of applicability to observational data and indicates robustness up to noise levels of 5\% of the mean brightness ($\overline{\text{SNR}} = 20$), although future work should incorporate additional observational realism (e.g., varying fields of view, background stars, and instrumental effects).